-JM: Is there anything else you would want a friend or family member to know if they have a loved one going to jail?
+JM: What else would you want a friend or family member to know if they have a loved one going to this jail?
 Karl: Try to spend the money for a private attorney,

 if at all possible.
 Arrange to have magazine